bochocki/slackrsheets/README.md

 To log somebody else's time, just use the `for` keyword:
 `/mini 0:39 for Brad`

-Keep in mind that **posting times are in ECB (East-Coast Bias)**, so if you're on the West Coast and you're posting a time late at night, you might need to post the time for *yesterday*.
+Keep in mind that **posting times are subject to ECB (East-Coast Bias)**, so if you're on the West Coast and you're posting a time late at night, you might need to post the time for *yesterday*.
 Which you can totally do.

 You can log past or future days using a `+` or `-` tag.
 So, logging a time for yesterday would look like:
 `/mini 42 -1`